 First thing’s first: tomorrow is my grandfather’s seventy-ninth birthday!
 (You read that correctly: he’ll be 79 years young!)
-In celebration of his rather impressive life (which I’ll have to blog about at some point), I’ll be making one of my favorite and definitely the easiest of my grandmother’s recipes this weekend.
+In celebration of his rather impressive life, I’ll be making one of my favorite and definitely the easiest of my grandmother’s recipes this weekend.
 Stop by the blog on Monday to get the party snack you’ve been missing all of your life.
 Happy birthday, Poppop!

 Now, for your regularly scheduled programming…